Indiana Take-Home Pay Calculator

 What personal exemptions does Indiana allow?

-Indiana allows a $1,000 personal exemption per taxpayer and $1,500 per qualifying dependent.
-Indiana also allows a $1,000 exemption for each taxpayer who is age 65 or older, and a $1,000 exemption for blindness.
-These exemptions reduce Indiana taxable income before the 3.15% rate is applied.
+Indiana allows a $1,000 personal exemption per taxpayer (and $1,000 per qualifying dependent, with additional $500 for additional children in some cases).
+Indiana also provides a $1,000 exemption for taxpayers age 65 or older, and a $1,000 exemption for blindness.
+These exemptions are deducted from Indiana adjusted gross income before the 3.15% rate applies.
+Indiana's exemptions are more modest than the federal standard deduction ($15,000 in 2026), meaning more income is subject to Indiana tax than to federal tax.

 What is Indiana's minimum wage in 2026?

 Indiana's minimum wage is $7.25/hour — the federal floor.
-Indiana has not raised its minimum wage above the federal minimum.
-Indiana also preempts cities and counties from setting higher local minimums, meaning no Indiana locality can mandate pay above $7.25/hour by state law.
+Indiana has not raised its minimum above the federal minimum, and Indiana law preempts cities and counties from setting higher local minimums.
+This means no Indiana city or town can legally require wages above $7.25/hour by local ordinance.
+By contrast, neighboring Illinois requires $15.00/hour statewide and Chicago requires $16.20/hour.
+Indiana's low minimum wage is part of a broader posture of keeping labor costs low to attract manufacturing and logistics employers.